International child abduction

 Act on Child Custody and Right of Access (361/1983)

 Act on the Enforcement of a Decision on Child Custody and Right of Access (619/1996)

-Act on the application of the Council Regulation concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility (1153/2004)
+Act on the application of the Council Regulation concerning jurisdiction, the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility and the child abduction(454/2022)

 The national legislation and the international agreements are available in Finlex Data Bank.